How do you motivate your workforce?

 It's a common question that impacts many industries and companies.

-Top management normally spends countless time coming up with the perfect plan to engage and motivate their team.
+Top management often spends time coming up with the perfect plan to engage and motivate their team.

 What if we told you there was an easier way?

-1.“If I were a manager, I would keep my employees engaged and incentivized.
-I would keep an open line of communication with my staff so that I could remain in the loop on what was going on within the company and keep my fingers on the pulse.
-I think that many companies employ effective strategies, where the longer you work there, the more vacation time you accrue each year and the more “perks” you get.”
+1.“If I were a manager, I would keep my employees motivated and engaged by incentivizing them throughout the year.
+Keeping an open line of communication with my staff so that I could remain in the loop on what was going on within the company and keep my fingers on the pulse.
+Many companies employ effective strategies, where the longer you work there, the more vacation time you accrue each year and the more “perks” you get.”

-2.“I think first and foremost employees need to feel appreciated.
+2.“First and foremost employees need to feel appreciated.
 Whether it be personally and/or professionally through compensation of affirmation.
-I think they need to feel like their position and the work they do matters.
-I think if you have that then other concerns can be dealt with such as office culture, etc. But once you make your employees feel like you don’t care or they aren’t a priority then I’m not sure any amount of change will fix that first impression.”
+They need to feel like their position and the work they do matters.
+If you have that then other concerns can be dealt with such as office culture, etc. Unfortunately, if your employees feel like you don’t care or they aren’t a priority then I’m not sure any amount of change will fix that first impression.”

 3.“I would demonstrate that I value them by – 1.
 Giving them words of affirmation and letting them know they’re doing a good job 2.
-Occasionally give them free lunch or some other type of reward to show appreciation 3.
+Occasionally providing free lunch or some other type of employee recognition program to show appreciation 3.
 Giving them more responsibility to show I trust them with more work.”

 4.“I would offer an array of different things like goal-based incentives, extra perks to the job and constantly surprise my employees with different things each month to show I appreciated them.”